WalidAhmed90/PowerSwitchButton/README.md

             Colors.grey[200]!, // Required: Background color of the switch
             iconColor:
             Colors.white, // Required: Color of the icon in the switch
+            initialValue: true, // Optional: Initial state of the switch (default: false)
             onToggle: (bool value) {
               // Required: Callback function that is triggered when the switch is toggled print(value); // Prints the switch state (on/off) to the console